Bach Around The Clock celebrates the enduring musical legacy of Johann Sebastian Bach.

 J.S.
 Bach was born on March 21, 1685.
 Every year, on a Saturday near his birthday, BATC presents a community festival in Madison, Wisconsin, in which amateur and professional musicians of all ages perform their own selections of Bach’s music for a live audience.
 Originally a one-day, 12-hour, one-day marathon of live performances, the festival evolved during the pandemic to a virtual format, and now to a multi-day festival of in-person and virtual performances.
 The festival is free and open to all who would like to participate as performers or audience members.

 Incorporated as a 501(c)3 non-profit organization in 2017, BATC presented three successful festivals (in March of 2017, 2018, and 2019) to in-house audiences of 500-700 adults and children at St. Andrew’s Episcopal Church in Madison, as well as live-stream broadcasts accessed by 400-600 listeners/viewers in Wisconsin and beyond.
 In 2020, the COVID-19 pandemic caused cancellation of the in-house festival; instead, a virtual festival welcomed musicians who recorded their performances and submitted them electronically.
 At each festival, as many as 130 amateur and professional musicians, ranging in age from 7-77+, have performed individually and in ensembles, presenting as many as 50 different vocal and instrumental works of J.S.
 Bach.

 Betty Cohen, President

-BATC is the recipient of the 2017 Early Music America outreach grant.
+BATC was a recipient of a 2017 Early Music America outreach grant.